lussierc/StockStoryScraper/README.md

 You can install the required packages for the project using Pip by running `pip3 install -r requirements.txt` or `pip install -r requirements.txt` depending on your machine's Pip installation.

 Then, you can run the program by using the command `python3 run_tool.py`.

+*Note:* if you run into Spacy issues while running the program, you may have to run the command `python3 -m spacy download en`.

 ## Problems, Ideas, or Praise